coralscreates/coralscreates/README.md

 ## Welcome to my GitHub Page🌟

-Hi I am Coralie Owona
+Hi I am Coralie

-🎓 Education
+# 🎓 Education

 I am master's student currently studying Data Science at The University Of Sheffield My undergraduate degree was in Psychology